How to Win Your Bracket Pool (2026 Edition)

 Okay, I know, this is super chalky and people may rag on you for making this move.
 Furthermore, the odds are heavily against all eight 1 and 2 seeds advancing to the Sweet 16.
 However, picking which 1 or 2 seed is going to get upset is a fool’s gambit.
 You put yourself at risk of losing easy points that your opponents will gain.
 You’re better off taking a couple small gambles in other early round games, and just playing it safe here.

-To further drive home my point, consider this – in the last five tournaments, 27 of the 40 teams (68%) on the 1 and 2 seed line advanced to the Sweet 16.
-If you can essentially lock in 5 or 6 correct teams in your predicted Sweet 16, you should do it.
+To further drive home my point, consider this – in the last three tournaments, 19 of the 24 teams (79%) on the 1 and 2 seed line advanced to the Sweet 16.
+If you can essentially lock in 6 correct teams in your predicted Sweet 16, you should do it.

 The same chalkiness mentioned in step 1 definitely applies here as well, but the same logic applies as well.
-The difference here is that a lower seed upset over a 3 in the second round is much more likely in comparison to a similar 1 or 2 upset.
-Thus, auto-advancing the 3 seeds should only apply to the first round.
-It’s fun bragging about being the one person who accurately picked the crazy 14 over 3 upset, but you know what’s more fun?
+The difference here is that a lower seed upset over a 3 or 4 in the second round is much more likely in comparison to a similar 1 or 2 upset.
+Thus, auto-advancing the 3 & 4 seeds should only apply to the first round.
+It’s fun bragging about being the one person who accurately picked the crazy upset, but you know what’s more fun?
 Bragging about winning your bracket pool.

 In a similar fashion to step 1, I really want to drive home this point as well.
-Since 2017, only one 14 over 3 upset has occurred, and it was a 1-point victory by Abilene Christian over Texas in 2021.
+In the last four tournaments, only one 14 over 3 upset has occurred, and it was a 4-point victory by Oakland over Kentucky in 2024.
+Similarly, 13 seeds are 2-14 against 4 seeds in that same timeframe.
+In the modern NIL era, big upsets are going to be fewer and further in between.

 Step 3: Use the following statistical data to fill out the rest of your bracket.